adammurdoch/kotlin-tools/base-plugins/README.md

 ## `net.rubygrapefruit.jvm.embedded-jvm`

-Can be applied with `net.rubygrapefruit.jvm.cli-app` to include a copy of the JVM in the application distribution, instead of using a launcher script.
+Can be applied with `net.rubygrapefruit.jvm.cli-app` to include a copy of the JVM in the application distribution.
+The launcher script uses this embedded JVM.
 Uses `jlink` to create the JVM image.

 ## `net.rubygrapefruit.jvm.native-binary`